 - the ethics of zoos

-- ethical issues relating to climate change
+- responsibility for climate change

 - the ethics of restoring nature after it has been damaged by human development